fabmas/certlc/README.md

     ![Screenshot DC](./.diagrams/cert_renewal_dc.png)

 1. **Dashboard**
-    A scheduled job runs every hour to retrieve information about the expiration of the certificates stored in the keyvault.
-To ensure data are collected at the end of the deployment you can manually run the CertLCDashboardDataInjestion runbook.
+    A scheduled job runs every hour to retrieve information about the expiration of the certificates stored in the Key Vault.
+To ensure that data is collected immediately after deployment, you can manually run the `CertLCDashboardDataIngestion` Runbook.
-    Select the created workbook under the Monitor section to view the dashboard with the expiration status of certificates stored in your key vault.
+    To view the dashboard displaying the expiration status of certificates stored in your Key Vault, navigate to the Monitor section and select the created Workbook.

     *Note: In the LAB deployment, the Runbook adds some "fake" data to demonstrate all possible expiration statuses: 'Not Expired' (green), 'Expiring Soon' (yellow), and 'Expired' (red).*